 Following the spring seminar each year, some of our speakers graciously make their presentations available to all.
 Navigate to our Spring Seminar Program pages to find and view these interesting and informative lectures.

 We welcome your input and energy!
 Please contact us if you are interested in volunteering or serving on the MABB board.

 The 44th Annual MABB Spring Seminar will be held on Tuesday, May 10, and Wednesday, May 11, 2016 at the Westford Regency Inn and Conference Center in Westford, MA.

-Registration for spring 2016 is now open.
-Check back soon for program details.
+Registration for spring 2016 is now open, and you may preview the developing program here.
+Check back soon for complete program details.

 Letter from a retired Boston-area laboratory technologist and former MABB board member:

 As the first anniversary of the Marathon Bombing approaches, I want to thank all the Boston Blood Bankers for their heroic efforts last Patriots Day.
 No one, other than fellow blood bankers will ever fathom how hard you worked with such flawless accuracy and speed.
 I can only imagine the total volume of blood products that passed through the six trauma center ERs and ORs as well as the outlying hospitals that took other patients less critically injured.
 I don't think any other city in the world could have treated as many critical victims without a fatality, other than those at the scene.
 We train many of the best and last year the Best of Boston and the New England region shined brighter than the beacon in Boston Light that illuminates the entrance to Boston Harbor.
 God Speed.
 Boston Strong!